-These tests insure the chemical suits will protect against light spray and splashes of liquid chemicals.
-The NFPA governs protective suits that are needed to protect against directional spray or buildup of liquid on the suit, as is the case when firefighters respond to a chemical factory explosion or DOT chemical spill on the highways.
+These tests ensure the chemical suits will protect against light spray and splashes of liquid chemicals.
+The NFPA governs protective chemical suits that are needed to safeguard against directional spray or buildup of liquid on the suit, as is the case when firefighters respond to a chemical factory explosion or DOT chemical spill on the highways.

 Finally, check the selected chemical suit's data sheets to make sure it provides resistance to the chemicals your workers are exposed to, as listed on the chemical resistance list.
 Usually, the chemical concentrations under test conditions are greater than those that will be found in the workplace.